graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Similarly, the following mutation is only valid if the {`mutation`} _root
+Similarly, the following mutation is only valid if the mutation _operation type_
-operation type_ has a field named "setName".
+has a field named "setName".

 ```graphql example
 mutation {